James Beard Foundation America’s Classics Award Winner — 2010

 I again had my usual Carne Adovada Stuffed Sopiapilla (turnover, she calls it) and Jane had a plate of Carne Adovada.
 Both with the best red in the universe.

+There are three cooks who have a total of ninety years in Tito’s kitchen.
+The food is always consistent, and you will know that you are getting the best food that is prepared the way that Tito taught them.
 This is New Mexico Mom and Pop at its very best.
 If you haven’t been here, do it now.
-And tell Mary or Antoinette that Larry sent you.
+And tell Antoinette that Larry sent you.

 The best red chile in town, says a satisfied customer.